Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 The demonstrators from a group called Declaration for Peace were among about 150 people from several organizations rallying outside the building at 450 Golden Gate Avenue to protest the war.

-Now, this is San Francisco, and this guy called the American people want to sort of American people, that's what the election was all about.
+Now, this is San Francisco, and this guy called the American people wanted to American people.

-And the left Cannot get any protest marches mounted of any significance in this country.
+And the left cannot get any protest marches mounted of any significance in this country.

 Hell, they were embarrassed by the immigration crowd all last year.